 Wow, what a score!
 It’s not often you find 93 rating on any $20 wine albeit a white wine!

 I’m often asked about wine ratings – the “subjective” discipline of scoring wines.
-Does 95 score from an unknown critic have same value as 95 rating from established professionals such as Antonio Galloni (Vinous Media) or Robert Parker (formerly Wine Advocate)?
-Of course not, so any rating is only as good as its source.
+Does 95 points from an unknown critic have same value as 95 rating from professionals such as Antonio Galloni (Vinous Media) or Robert Parker (formerly Wine Advocate)?
+Of course not, so the rating is only as good as its source.

 Unfortunately, there is no vetting for ratings and scores from UN-reliable sources can be misleading.
-Wine industry professionals would probably agree the following are reliable sources: Vinous Media (Galloni, Tanzer), Wine Advocate (formerly Parker now retired) and Wine Spectator.
-James Suckling’s ratings are frequently displayed because he is quite liberal (higher scores than others).
-While visiting Tuscany last year a winemaker said ” James is a cheerleader.
+Wine industry professionals would probably agree the following are reliable sources: Vinous Media (Antonio Galloni, Stephen Tanzer, etc), Wine Advocate (formerly Robert Parker now retired), Wine Spectator and James Suckling.
+Suckling scores are frequently used because he is liberal (higher scores than others).
+While visiting Tuscany last year, a winemaker said ” James is a cheerleader.
 He gives great scores so everyone loves him – winery is happy, retailer is happy, consumers are happy.”

 The bottom line – no one can tell you what you like or dislike.
 Find a rating source that matches your palate and use it as a guide since you won’t always agree.